 5 Reasons Why Twitter Is Not a Waste of Time

-Active participation in Twitter can be a bit like riding a wild bull.
-It is fast paced, unpredictable and it requires a LOT of attention.
-This is the nature of Twitter and if you are using it for business it is also one of the reasons why you might question whether it is a good investment of your time.
+Active participation on Twitter can be a bit like riding a wild bull.
+It’s fast paced, unpredictable and it requires a LOT of attention.
+This is the nature of Twitter.
+And if you’re using Twitter for business it’s also one of the reasons why you might question whether it’s a good investment of your time.

 “Where are the leads?” you might ask.
 “Where is the ROI?”

-Think about all of the ways you build and nurture relationships – from chatting with a stranger on an airplane, to meeting a former colleague for coffee, to congratulating someone on a success.
+Think about all of the ways you build and nurture relationships.
+You might chat with a stranger on an airplane, meet a former colleague for coffee or congratulate someone on a success.
 Can you measure the ROI of these activities?
-Does that mean they are not worthwhile?
+Does that mean they’re not worthwhile?

 Even social media giant, Jay Baer, recently wrote about whether using Twitter for business is worth the trouble.
 In the end, however, he points to several reasons why this platform is worth it and guess what, it is not about the math.